 If you're a curry lover who saves curry for a Friday with a beer, you can jump for joy as it's National Curry Week from 9th - 15th October, and you can check out our Curry Hotspots here, and indulge in a feast of curry and poppadoms all week long.
-In the meantime, here are the some of the spiciest Indian dishes from up and down the country - if you're not mopping your forehead with your naan by the end, then you're doing it wrong!
+In the meantime, here are the some of the spiciest Indian dishes from around London - if you're not mopping your forehead with your naan by the end, then you're doing it wrong!

 1. Star of Bombay - Notting Hill

 In 2011, the Jalfrezi was the most popular curry in the UK.
 As there is no cream used in the recipe, it's also a healthier option, and at Star of Bombay, the spicier the better.
 The Star of Bombay has been a fixture on Westbourne Grove for 40 years, and continues to serve up spice to the residents of Notting Hill and beyond.